andrewcourtice/harlem/README.md

 Harlem weighs in at less than 1KB (minified & gzipped) which makes it the perfect solution for codebases of all sizes.
 Harlem is also designed to be tree-shakable - unused stores, getters, or mutations will be removed from your code at build time (provided you are using a build tool that supports tree-shaking).

 ### Extensible
 Harlem uses a plugin architecture so you can extend it any way you want.
-Even the devtools integration is just a plugin.
+Some of the official plugins include Vue devtools integration, local/session storage sync, and transactions for rolling back multiple mutations when write errors occur.

 ### Great DX
 Harlem has a great developer experience.
 It's built using typescript so all of your state, getters, and mutations are strongly typed.
 Harlem also has devtools integration so you can explore your stores and see mutation events on the timeline in realtime.